 - Escalando en Penumbras in the National Stadium in Santiago.

 Step 2 to start climbing: decide what type of climbing you want to do

 When you start climbing, you can choose between indoor, boulder, outdoor in top rope (or everything in between!).
-The nice thing about indoor and boulder is that, while getting startd, you don’t need much equipment.
+The nice thing about indoor and boulders is that, while getting started, you don’t need much equipment.
 Just some climbing shoes and you’re good to go!

 I asked Ignacio if he recommended starting with indoor or boulder: